 - Time – take the time to physically and mentally present when talking with your students.

 Productive Teacher Student Relationships: Element 2 – Expectation

 Caring about your kids is critical.
 However, forging productive teacher student relationships takes more.

-You need to believe your students are capable of succeeding1 and you must press them 4 to do so.
+You need to believe your students are capable of succeeding and you must expect them to do so.

 Your beliefs about students are important because they subconsciously influence how you treat each child.
 If you want to have the largest impact on student results that you possibly can, it is important that you genuinely believe that:

 - Children need guidance and structure

 - All children can and should behave well

 - All children can and should improve how well they do at school